David Livermore: Managerial career

 Livermore was appointed manager of Conference National team Histon on 23 August 2010.
 Livermore featured 14 times during the 2010–11 season, after which Histon were relegated to the Conference North; he was a more regular fixture for the club in the 2011–12 season with 30 starts and one substitute appearance, as they finished the season in 16th place.

 In 2012, Livermore was recruited as a youth team coach at Millwall and in 2015, was appointed as the assistant manager of the club.

 On 3 October 2019, Livermore resigned as assistant manager of Millwall.

 On 31 January 2022, Livermore again followed Neil Harris as his assistant manager to League One strugglers Gillingham.

 In February 2024, Livermore returned to Millwall as assistant head coach following the reappointment of Neil Harris.
 In December 2024, following the resignation of Harris, Livermore was appointed caretaker manager.

 Style of play

-His preferred position is central midfield, but he can also play in defence, either in the centre or at left-back.
+His preferred position was central midfield, but he could also play in defence, either in the centre or at left-back.